Relative tilting theory in abelian categories I: Auslander-Buchweitz-Reiten approximations theory in subcategories and cotorsion pairs: Introduction

 \section{Introduction}

 Broadly speaking, tilting modules over a ring were born with the purpose of answering questions, about the ring we are working on, through the endomorphisms ring of such tilting module.
-With this idea, tilting modules have become an important tool in different areas like Representation theory of Algebras \cite{hugel2007handbook}.
+With this idea, tilting modules have become an important tool in different areas like Representation theory, homological algebra and theory of categories \cite{hugel2007handbook}.

 In the last 40 years, tilting theory has been generalized in different ways and contexts.
 Namely, it has been generalized from finitely generated \cite{happel1982tilted} to infinitely generated modules \cite{Tiltinginfinitamentegenerado}; from finite \cite{miyashita} to infinite projective dimension \cite{positselski2019tilting}; from categories of modules to abstract categories \cite{positselskicorrespondence}.
 All these generalizations give rise to a family of different tilting definitions with different properties and objectives. \